Initialisation options

 Default: {}

-We ship translations for 45 locales — import one and pass it in as the i18n option:
+We ship translations for 54 locales, named using the BCP 47 standard — import one and pass it in as the uiTranslations option:

 See the Localisation docs for overriding individual keys, defining custom translations, and the full list of translatable keys.
-Note: previously named localizedCountries.
+Note: previously named i18n.

 Miscellaneous options